How to Start a Vegetable Garden in 6 StepsStart growing your own food with these 6 basic steps

 Grow from seed:

 Varieties such as lettuce, spinach, radish, beets, carrots, beans, and peas are easy to grow from seed and can be directly sown into the garden.
 Seeds germinate within a certain temperature range, which varies depending on the vegetable.
 Thin seedlings to the proper spacing to prevent overcrowding.
+Learn more about how to start from seeds.

 Grow from starts: